 For parents & guardians

 Choosing a university is a big decision.
-We hope that this information will give you some useful background about applying to City University London, life at the University and how we support our students.
+We hope that this information will give you some useful background about applying to City, University of London, life at City and how we support our students.

 Why choose City?

-City University London stands out due to its academic excellence, its focus on business and the professions leading to graduates' exceptionally good employment prospects, and its central London location.
+City, University of London stands out due to its academic excellence, its focus on business and the professions leading to graduates' exceptionally good employment prospects, and its central London location.
 Discover more about what makes City a great place to study.

 Courses at City

-City University London has six Schools: Cass Business School, the School of Arts & Social Sciences, the School of Health Sciences, the School of Engineering & Mathematical Sciences, the School of Informatics and The City Law School.
+City has five Schools: Cass Business School, the School of Arts & Social Sciences, the School of Health Sciences, the School of Mathematics, Computer Science and Engineering and The City Law School.
 Each School is committed to providing undergraduate, postgraduate and professional degrees that are inspiring, relevant and challenging.
 View a full list of undergraduate courses.

 By choosing to come to City, students are choosing to study at the heart of the action, in a place where world-changing research is taking place and where our students benefit from lectures informed by the latest developments delivered by world class academics.
 Our academics come from over 60 countries and bring a global perspective and a commitment to providing City students with a supportive learning experience that challenges and inspires.

 It is natural that you will want to see the place where your son or daughter might be studying.
-The University offers this opportunity most typically at Open Days.
-In 2013, our Open Days are taking place on 29 June and 28 September.
+City offers this opportunity most typically at Open Days.
+Our undergraduate Open Days are taking place on July and September.

-Open days give potential students and visitors the chance to see our university campus, experience our facilities and hear about our courses from current students and tutors.
-Attending an open day is also a great way for your son or daughter to make sure that they are making the most informed choice possible on where to study at university.
+Open Days give potential students and visitors the chance to see our campus, experience our facilities and hear about our courses from current students and tutors.
+Attending an Open Day is also a great way for your son or daughter to make sure that they are making the most informed choice possible on where to study at university.

-If you cannot attend an Open Day, we also offer campus tours led by current students every Tuesday during term time and a number of our schools offer a more focussed session through our Spotlight Tours.
+If you cannot attend an Open Day, we also offer campus tours led by current students every week during term time and a number of our schools offer a more focused session through our Spotlight Tours.

 The application process